apache/wookie/widgets/templates/readme.txt

 them in a "lib" directory in the root of the widget directory.
 Be sure to add any copyright notices and licenses to a "NOTICE" file and "legal" directory respectfully.

+*** Overriding Template functionality

+The scripts provided by your widget implementation can override the functionality provided by the template.
+For example, the message template provides a simple interface for creating and sending messages.
+However, there is no way the template can implement the message send functionality since each widget will use a different delivery mechanism.

+For this reason the ${widget.shortname}_message_controller provides the following function:

+send:function(subject, message) {
+    alert("Send message:\n\n" + subject + "\n\n" + message);
+}

+If you want to implement a true message widget you need to override this function in your widget javascript.

+To do this you simply add code such as the following to your widgets WIDGET_controller.js file:

+${widget.shortname}_message_controller.send = function(subject, message) {
+    // message send code here
+}

 ** Common Files
 When building a family of related widgets you are likely to provide a